f3mi/DTS-developer-challenge/APPROACH.md

 7. **Error Handling Testing**: Verified that the application gracefully handles various error conditions, including network issues, invalid inputs, and server errors.

+## Documentation and Planning

+1. **Product Requirements Document**: Created a comprehensive PRD detailing the system requirements, user stories, and technical specifications.

+2. **Wireframes**: Developed wireframes for key screens to visualize the user interface before implementation.

+3. **Data Models**: Created database schema diagrams to document the data structure and relationships.

+4. **Documentation**: Maintained thorough documentation of the API endpoints, frontend components, and deployment procedures.

 ## Future Enhancements

 Given additional time, I would implement the following enhancements: